openfpga-library/pocket-plugin/README.md

 ## What can be done with a Pocket Plugin?

 - Create, read, write, list, and modify arbitrary files on the Pocket, with full access to the pocket's filesystem
+- Run exactly the same plugin in pupdate, Pocket Sync, and any other app that comes along.
 - Make HTTP requests from the plugin (using extism's `http` module)
 - Store files & cache on the user's computer, in a sandboxed folder dedicated to the plugin
 - Print log information to the user as the plugin processes